| | |

 back from Microsoft, primarily Anders Heilsberg, whom I would task

+with creating a suitable parallel processor programming system.
 Key to the effort would be a guy to manage the project from the

 top.
 Somebody like Dave Cutler would be my goal, understanding that